skypjack/entt/docs/md/meta.md

 # Introduction

-Reflection (or rather, its lack) is a trending topic in the C++ world and, in the specific case of `EnTT`, a tool that can unlock a lot of other features.
-I looked for a third-party library that met my needs on the subject, but I always came across some details that I didn't like: macros, being intrusive, too many allocations.
-In one word: unsatisfactory.<br/>
+Reflection (or rather, its lack) is a trending topic in the C++ world and a tool that can unlock a lot of interesting feature in the specific case of `EnTT`.
+I looked for a third-party library that met my needs on the subject, but I always came across some details that I didn't like: macros, being intrusive, too many allocations, and so on.<br/>
 I finally decided to write a built-in, non-intrusive and macro-free runtime reflection system for `EnTT`.
 Maybe I didn't do better than others or maybe yes, time will tell me, but at least I can model this tool around the library to